Q&A: How to show a custom cursor on a PyQtGraph plot?

 Heads up!
 You've already completed this tutorial.

-When working with plots changing the cursor can help with pointing accuracy.
-For example, if you need to isolate particular points in a scatter plot a cross-hair will give you a more accurate view of where you are pointing than the standard arrow cursor.
+When working with PyQtGraph plots, changing the cursor can help with pointing accuracy.
+For example, if you need to isolate particular points in a scatter plot, a crosshair cursor gives you a more accurate view of where you are pointing than the standard arrow cursor.

-Changing the mouse cursor in a PyQtGraph is fairly simple and uses Qt's built-in support for custom cursors over a widget.
-Since the PyQtGraph PlotWidget is a subclass of QGraphicsWidget (and therefore QWidget) you can use the standard methods.
+Changing the mouse cursor in a PyQtGraph plot is fairly simple and uses Qt's built-in support for custom cursors over a widget.
+Since the PyQtGraph PlotWidget is a subclass of QGraphicsWidget (and therefore QWidget) you can use the standard Qt cursor methods.

 python